Dev-Moj/carPrice/README.md

 This project is a car pricing system that utilizes data from APIs and web scraping to gather information about cars, stores the data in a MongoDB database, and employs machine learning to calculate the price of cars based on the input data.

 ## Components
-1. **Data Scraping**: The project uses the `CarDataScraper` class to scrape car data from the Divar API and web pages.
+1. **Data Scraping**: The project uses the `CarDataScraper` class to scrape car data from the x-site API and web pages.
 The data includes details such as title, token, price, and other relevant information.

 2. **MongoDB Database**: The scraped data is stored in a MongoDB database named `carPricedb` with a collection named `cars`.
 The `pymongo` library is used to interact with the database.

-3. **Web Scraping**: The `BeautifulSoup` library is employed to extract specific details from the HTML content of car posts on the Divar website.
+3. **Web Scraping**: The `BeautifulSoup` library is employed to extract specific details from the HTML content of car posts on the x-site website.

 4. **Data Preprocessing**: The extracted data is processed and converted to a suitable format for storage in the MongoDB database.